 Ease of Use: This metric is based on how easy it is for the driver to operate the system.
 This is however, somewhat subjective, and some drivers may find one system easier to use than others.

 Cost: This metric is based on how affordable a safety system is.
-Some offer it only on their highest variants, while others add it as an optional package.
+Some offer it only on their highest variants, while others are available as an optional extra.

 Ease of Use: ★★★★★